- You can submit a COLLECT STATISTICS request in the following ways:

 Specifying the TEMPORARY keyword to collect statistics on a global temporary table materializes the table in the current session, if it is not already materialized.

-When you log off from a session or if the system forces a logoff, Teradata Database automatically drops the statistics from all materialized temporary tables.
+When you log off from a session or if the system forces a logoff, the database automatically drops the statistics from all materialized temporary tables.

 - The system treats multicolumn statistics the same as index statistics if an index has been defined on the same column set.
 For an example, see Collecting Statistics on Multiple Columns.

-- Teradata Database preserves the ordering of columns when you collect multicolumn statistics.
+- The database preserves the ordering of columns when you collect multicolumn statistics.
 However, if the base table statistics are collected on an index using the INDEX keyword, the system uses index column ordering in the ascending order of the field ids.

 - The maximum number of column and index sets you can recollect on a base table, global temporary table, hash index, or join index is 512.